28 Authentic Soul Food Recipes From The Queen of Soul Food Cooking

 Budget-friendly and satisfying—quick, cozy, and always a family hit.

-Savory, seasoned, and full of personality—perfect alongside fried chicken or smothered dishes.
+Savory, seasoned, and full of personality.
+A versatile dish that is perfect alone or alongside fried chicken or smothered dishes.

 Soul Food Sides

-My signature mac and cheese—rich, creamy, and baked until the top is golden with irresistible crispy edges.
+My signature mac and cheese.
+Made with 6 different cheeses, it's rich, creamy, and baked until the top is golden with irresistible crispy edges.

 Long-simmered greens with smoky flavor and a finish of vinegar to brighten every bite.